install.packages("devtools")

 -

-summarizes the regional methylation state of each VMR -
+summarizeVML()summarizes the regional methylation state of each VML -

-identifies the SNPs in cis of each VMR -
+findCisSNPs()identifies the SNPs in cis of each VML -

-conducts a LASSO-based variable selection strategy to identify potentially relevant cis SNPs and environmental variables -
+selectVariables()conducts a LASSO-based feature selection strategy to identify potentially relevant cis SNPs and environmental variables -

-fits linear single-variable genetic (G) and environmental (E), and pairwise additive (G+E) and interaction (GxE) linear models and select the best explanatory model per VMR. -
+lmGE()fits linear single-variable genetic (G), environmental (E), pairwise additive (G+E) and pairwise interaction (GxE) linear models, and select the best explanatory model for each VML. -

-Altogether, these functions create a pipeline that takes a set of individuals with genotype, environmental exposure and DNA methylation information, and generates an estimation of the contribution of the genotype and environment to its DNA methylation variability.
+Altogether, these functions create a pipeline that takes a set of individuals with genome, exposome and DNA methylome information, and generates an estimation of the contribution of genetic variants and environmental exposures to its DNA methylation variability.
 Functions that conduct computationally intensive tasks are compatible with parallel computing.

 Usage